localstack/devcontainer-template/README.md

 }
 ```
 By defining a scenario, you additionally need to define a similarly named shell script in the folder, ie. if the scenario key was `test_with_my_input` needs a `test_with_my_input.sh` file.

+In case of scenarios you can add any other valid DevContainer config options like `features` or `customizations`, that you'd use normally, these options will be merged into the resulting `devcontainers.json` file.

 For running the tests locally, you would need to execute the following commands -